 Bob is a writer, composer, actor, singer, and director whose work is well known among Seattle theatergoers.

 As a playwright, Bob’s creations include, in collaboration with Mark Sparks, Ya Got Trouble!
-An Affair with Robert Preston (book), which has been produced by the Village Theatre, Bellevue Civic Theatre, and TAG; and My Fourth Divorce (book, music, lyrics) an eight-person musical comedy which debuted in May 2003 at a Burien Live Theatre.
-On his own he has written a musical version of Robin Hood; the musical murder mystery Ashes to Ashes; the musical Let Me Be Frank: The Frank Sinatra Story; four holiday reviews; several one-acts and short plays; and Some Distant Day, a full-length drama.
-He is currently composing music, this time with bookwriter Claire Zaslove, for a play with music based on Schnitzler’s Hands Around.
-Bob also performs his original music in house concerts from coast to coast.
-He is a proud member of The Dramatists Guild of America.
+An Affair with Robert Preston (book), which has been produced by the Village Theatre, Bellevue Civic Theatre, and TAG; My Fourth Divorce (book, music, lyrics) an 8-person musical comedy which debuted in May 2003 at Burien Little Theatre; and The Truth (book by Sparks, music by De Dea).
+On his own he has written a musical version of Robin Hood; the musical murder mystery Ashes to Ashes; four holiday reviews; several one-acts and short plays; and Some Distant Day, a full-length drama.
+He has composed music for Hand in Hand ... in Hand, a musical by bookwriter Claire Zaslove, based on Schnitzler’s Hands Around.

 Theodore has enjoyed a wide-ranging career as a music professor, opera stage director and producer, conductor, librettist, and musicologist.
 He received his doctorate in music from the University of Washington and served on its faculty for many years as Director of Opera.
 Dr. Deacon has staged operas throughout the country and has received international praise for his work on Baroque music dramas.
 He is in demand as a lecturer on music, film, and theatre and his articles appear regularly in the noted London journal Opera.
 He has recently returned to his firsts passion, music composition, and has created incidental scores for productions of Our Town, Dark Farce, and The Realm of Whispering Ghosts, directed by his friend and colleague, Arne Zaslove.